jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/commands-construct-drafts/commands-rule-rich.md

 This is a rule for enforcement of control of a parent command over the execution of its sub-commands.

-Active clauses and command calls inside another command and are never referenced, because a command has to have full control over the execution of its sub-commands.
+Active nested commandsand command calls inside another command and are never referenced, because a command has to have full control over the execution of its sub-commands.

 ![](images/6.%20Comands%20Misc%20Issues.001.png)